 The surname Kaspar was first found in various parts of the Holy Roman Empire.
 An early recorded instance of the surname is of a Johann Caspar recorded as being a vicar in Schaffhausen, in 1441.
 Schaffhausen was a city-state, until joining the Swiss Confederation in 1501.
 Families of Caspersen were found in Holstein; Caspers, Kespers in Bavaria and the Rhineland; and Kaspareck in the Slavic East.

-Important Dates for the Kaspar family
+Early History of the Kaspar family